 - or 2 tablespoons of nut or seed butter

 But if your inflammation level or omegas are out of the optimal range, and/or if you are dealing with any health issues, you will likely find that removing all of the problematic nuts and seeds, nut/seed butters and nut/seed milks completely, at least for a while, can be very helpful in speeding up your healing process.

 Happily, macadamia nuts, mac nut butter, and mac nut milk (fast & easy to make it yourself! see my recipe here) are an exception, since these are all low in carbs and also very low in inflammatory Omega-6s.
 So enjoy macadamia nut based foods in moderation in place of other nuts and seeds, and avoid feeling deprived!
 Do watch out for signs of “foods with no brakes”, though, even with mac nuts – if you can’t stop eating them after a handful or two, for instance, then these could be a trigger food for you and should be avoided for a while.

 Beverages – all unsweetened

-- Clear broth or Bone broth (homemade, or a quality brand such as Kettle & Fire)
+- Clear broth or Bone broth (homemade, or a clean, long-simmered, high quality brand such as Kettle & Fire)

-- Decaf or regular coffee or espresso (organic and certified mycotoxin-free is ideal – LifeBoost is excellent)
+- Decaf or regular coffee or espresso (organic and certified mycotoxin-free is ideal – LifeBoost or Purity are excellent)

-- Decaf or regular black or green tea
+- Decaf or regular black, green or white teas

 - Plain filtered water